CONSTITUTION of the Sierra Foothills Cycling Club

 The Executive Board shall meet monthly or as necessary to fulfill the duties of the Board.

-The CLUB shall have general business meetings monthly or as the Executive Board determines.
-A Special Meeting may be called at anytime the President deems needed or shall be called upon request by written petition of ten percent of the membership.
+The CLUB shall have general business meetings as the Executive Board determines.
+A Special Meeting may be called anytime the President deems necessary or shall be called upon request by written petition of ten percent of the membership.
 The place of the meeting shall be announced in advance of each meeting.
 A quorum shall not be less than 25% of the members at an announced meeting.

 Article 9: Amendments and Revisions

-This CONSTITUTION may be amended by adding a new ARTICLE or revised by changing a current ARTICLE at any regular or special business meeting by a two thirds vote of those present provided that written advance notice of the proposed amendment or revision has been furnished the membership not less than fifteen days in advance of the meeting.
+This CONSTITUTION may be amended by adding a new ARTICLE or revised by changing a current ARTICLE at a Board Meeting provided written advance notice of the proposed amendment or revision has been communicated to all club members not less than 10 days in advance of this Board Meeting.

 Article 10: Adoption

-This CONSTITUTION shall be adopted upon acceptance by two thirds of the membership present at a regular club meeting.
+This CONSTITUTION shall be adopted upon acceptance by a (majority) of the club membership present at the Board Meeting detailed in Article 9.